cfce/chilin/docs/Manual.rst

 batch mode usage
 ------------------------------

-This mode help user run dataset one by one.
+This mode help user run dataset one by one with one process.

 After configurating a batch of the config files above, such as e.g. 1.conf, 2.conf, 3.conf, then you fill in a file called *batch.conf*::